Book Reviews, Comments & Stories, Quotes, & Poetry & More

 Writing about this as a layman with no formal training but some experience with memory loss, I find the idea that a strong inner voice could help with potential memory loss exciting.

-Researchers at the University of Utah have made a fascinating discovery about the brain’s default mode network (DMN).
-They have found that this network collaborates with other brain regions to facilitate creative thought.
-Using state-of-the-art brain imaging techniques, they could track real-time brain activity during creative tasks, shedding light on the intricate workings of the brain.
+Researchers at the University of Utah have made agroundbreaking discovery about the brain’s default mode network (DMN).
+They found that this network, in collaboration with other brain regions, plays a crucial role in fostering creative thought.
+By employing cutting-edge brain imaging techniques, they were able to monitor real-time brain activity during creative tasks, unveiling the intricate workings of the brain and inspiring new avenues of researchn.

 Wikipedia reports that “in neuroscience, the default mode network (DMN), also known as the default network, default state network, or anatomically the medial frontoparietal network (M-FPN), is a large-scale brain network primarily composed of the dorsal medial prefrontal cortex, posterior cingulate cortex, precuneus, and angular gyrus.
 It is best known for being active when a person is not focused on the outside world, and the brain is at wakeful rest, such as during daydreaming and mind-wandering.
 It can also be active during detailed thoughts related to external task performance.
 Other times that the DMN is active include when the individual is thinking about others, thinking about themselves, remembering the past, and planning for the future.”